 This is the default menu type.
 When the menu button is clicked, the nav menu will drop down from the Navbar.
 The nav menu will take up the full width of the browser window by default.

 When this menu type is selected, the nav menu will move over from the right side of the screen when the menu button is clicked.
 Note that this menu type will take up the full height of the browser window.

 This menu type is the same as Over Right, except the nav menu will move from the left.
 This menu type will also take up the full height of the browser window.

 For all these menu types, you can control the type of easing curve that's used to animate the open and close transitions.
 You can also adjust the duration of the transition.

 You can style any aspect of the Navbar or the nav menu.
 Since styles cascade down from larger breakpoints, select the highest breakpoint that you have the Navbar menu button enabled and then add styles.

-When in tablet view, for instance, you can select the menu button and set a color for the background.
+When in tablet view, for instance, you can select the menu button and set the button’s background color.

-The appearance of the menu button can be customized based on if the menu is closed (default) or open.
-When you add a class to the menu button element and have the Open Menu enabled, a special Open class is added in the selector field.
+The appearance of the menu button can be customized based on the state of the menu (Show or Hide).
+When you have Show menu enabled, and make a style change to the menu button OR add a class to it, a special “Open” class is automatically added in the selector field.